MikhaD/wordle/README.md

 # To Do
 ## Before Release

+## Less serious
 - Fix nonsense with timings & delay variable
 - Distinguish between failing to fetch definition and no definition found.
 If it failed to fetch the definition, add a retry button
+- Tidy up animation code and make animation mechanism consistant (if possible)
+- Look into improving the performance

+## Done
+- Add routes for the different game modes so you can share a game mode
+- Improve full screen modals on mobile
 - Add manifest.json and make it into a PWA
-- Add media queries to tutorial and settings (see original wordle)

-## Less serious
-- Don't show definition when right clicking on last row, as that is in the stats
 - add right click menu on rows that allows you to get the dictionary definition for that row
 - get rid of magic numbers (for length of word and number of guesses)
-- Tidy up animation code and make animation mechanism consistant (if possible)

-## Done
+- Prevent mode symbol overflowing screen.
 - Personalize images
 - Close context menu when left or right click occurs anywhere
 - if a row is right clicked show the number of possible words that could have been played in that row